Ford Mondeo: Motorsport

-The Mk I and Mk II Mondeo have followed many other previous Ford models into the world of banger racing in the United Kingdom, and with plenty of older cars being available for very little money, the Mondeo is now a popular and relatively easy car to race.
-The Zetec engines are converted to run off a carb set up and the Mondeo bodyshell is fairly tough, but they are proving rather rigid, with many drivers getting injured in high-speed impacts.
-Mondeos are proving more popular than the Sierra and Mk III Granada.
+The Mk I and Mk II Mondeo have followed many other previous Ford models into the sport of banger racing in the United Kingdom, and with plenty of older cars being available for very little money, the Mondeo is now a popular car to race due to its consistent handling.
+The Zetec engines are converted to run off a carb setup and the Mondeo bodyshell is durable, but they are also rigid, with many drivers getting injured in high-speed impacts.
+Mondeos are more common on-track than the Sierra and Mk III Granada.

 In Argentina, the Mondeo is one of several cars to compete in the local Top Race racing category; its body is handcrafted in reinforced fiberglass.
 The Mondeo is so far the most successful car in the category, with three championship titles in the TRV6 class and two championship titles in the Top Race series (formerly Top Race Junior).

 The winning drivers in the TRV6 class were Omar Martínez (2006), José María López (2009), and Guido Falaschi (Copa América 2010) with the Mondeo II (based on the MkIII Mondeo), and in the TR Junior category, the championship was won by Gonzalo Perlo in 2008 and Humberto Krujoski in 2010.
 In 2009, the Mondeo III (based on the MkIV Mondeo) bodystyle was approved and presented as an option within the category; however, the Mondeo II bodywork is still being used.

 Similarly, in the United States, the Fusion/Mondeo Mk 5 bodywork began use for the sixth-generation body in the NASCAR Sprint Cup Series starting in 2013, replacing the current Mazda6-based Fusion.